Features new to Windows 8: Hardware support

 Windows 8 adds native support for USB 3.0, which allows for faster data transfers and improved power management with compatible devices.
 This native stack includes support for the newer, more efficient USB Attached SCSI (UAS) protocol, which is turned on by default even for USB 2.0 devices, although these must however have supporting firmware/hardware to take advantage of it.
 Windows 8.1 enhanced support for power saving features of USB storage devices, but this addition was not without problems, with some poorly implemented hardware degrading user experience by hangs and disconnects.
 Windows 8 adds support for HID over I2C.

 Support for Advanced Format hard drives without emulation is included for the first time.

 A port of Windows for the ARM architecture was also created for Windows 8.
 Known as Windows RT, it is specifically optimized for mobile devices such as tablets.
 Windows RT is only able to run third-party Windows Store apps, but comes with a preinstalled version of Office 2013 specially redesigned for touchscreen use.

 Windows 8.1 improves hardware support with DirectX 11.2.

 Windows 8.1 adds native support for NVM Express.
 Windows 8.1 adds support for Precise Touchpad, which allows operating system to management gestures of USB and I2C touchpads.

 Windows 8 adds support for UEFI Secure Boot, and TPM 2.0.
 UEFI with secure boot enabled is a requirement on computers shipped with Windows 8.
+Windows 8 adds support for ACPI 5.0.
+Windows 8 adds a Metro like OS selection screen in its Windows Boot Manager.